avolel/NYCHA_FAQ/README.md

 # NYCHA_FAQ
-A web API that queries the NYCHA Frequently Asked Questions AI Model.
+A web API that queries the NYCHA Frequently Asked Questions Model.

-## NYCHA_FAQ_ModelBuuilder
+## NYCHA_FAQ_ModelBuilder
-A Console Application that Trains, Test and Save the NYCHA FAQ Model.
+A Console Application that Trains, Evaluates and Saves the NYCHA Frequently Asked Questions Model.

-## NYCHA_FAQPredictiveModel
+## BuilderModel
-A Class library used by the NYCHA_FAQ API to make predictions.
+A Class library that is used by the NYCHA_FAQ and NYCHA_FAQ_ModelBuilder to make predictions, Test, Evaluate and Save the NYCHA Frequently Asked Questions Model.